CUMB | About

 Mommy, where do scripts come from?

 Any bandie who's feeling particularly clever shows up in the band suite on the Sunday night (or other Sunday nights) before the event in question.
-The scriptwriting session officially begins at 9:00 p.m.
+The scriptwriting session takes place when the Poet says it will, typically late on a Sunday night.
 We throw around ideas and discuss them and whatnot, and the Poet Laureate takes notes and later weaves them into a cohesive script.
 Football scripts are turned in for censoring - uh, I mean approval - and are read to the Band at Thursday's practice.
 We have been known, in the past, to rewrite entire scripts on the bus to the game.
 That's just the kind of on-the-spot-clever people we are.

 You mean you don't play instruments?